sanakhuram/portfolio-2/README.md

-# Sana Khuram | Frontend Developer & Designer
+# Sana Khuram | Frontend Developer

 Welcome to my portfolio!
 I’m **Sana Khuram**, a frontend developer with a strong artistic background.
 My work combines **creativity, design, and code** to build interactive, responsive, and visually engaging web experiences.